Lobular carcinoma in situ: Morphology

 Classically, LN, including LCIS, is characterized by enlargement and distension of acini making up the TDLU by proliferation of monomorphic, dyshesive, small, round, or polygonal cells with loss of polarity and inconspicuous cytoplasm.
 Essentially, groups of round, almost identical looking cells that fill and expand the lobule spaces, occasionally extending into the adjacent terminal ducts – termed Pagetoid extension.
 Like the cells of atypical lobular hyperplasia and invasive lobular carcinoma, the abnormal cells of LCIS consist of small cells with oval or round nuclei and small nucleoli detached from each other.
 Mucin-containing signet-ring cells are commonly seen.
 LCIS generally leaves the underlying architecture intact and recognisable as lobules.
 Estrogen and progesterone receptors are present and HER2/neu overexpression is absent in most cases of LCIS.
 Cell borders are indistinct and neither mitotic activity or necrosis are seen.
-In addition, in situ and invasive lesions exhibit loss of cellular adhesion, considered a characteristic histologic feature, due to the fact that e-cadherin expression is lost (transmembrane protein involved in epithelial cell adhesion).
+In addition, in situ and invasive lesions exhibit loss of cellular adhesion, considered a characteristic histologic feature because e-cadherin expression is lost (transmembrane protein involved in epithelial cell adhesion).
 ALH and LCIS are cytologically indistinguishable, so a quantitative threshold is used to classify lesions into either category.
 A diagnosis of LCIS requires more than half of the acini in an involved lobular unit to be filled with LN cells and the central lumen of the acini should not be visible.
-Proliferation of LN cells that do not meet these histological characteristics are either Atypical Lobular Hyperplasia or simply lobular distension.
+Proliferation of LN cells that do not meet these histological characteristics are either atypical lobular hyperplasia or simply lobular distension.
 Small degrees of cytologic variation can be observed and subsequent subtypes have been described.
 However, these subtypes have not been shown to be of clinical usefulness and does not have bearing on whether or not LCIS will progress to full invasive carcinoma.

 Immunohistochemistry

-Lobular Carcinoma In Situ may mimic low grade Ductal Carcinoma In Situ histologically.
+Lobular carcinoma in situ may mimic low grade Ductal Carcinoma In Situ histologically.
 In these scenarios, pathologists may employ immunohistochemical testing to differentiate between entities.
 This involves using marked antibodies synthetically developed to bind to target proteins expressed on or inside cells.
 Specifically, in LCIS, antibodies targeting the e-cadherin protein (or lack thereof) and p120 catenin proteins are used to differentiate LCIS from DCIS.
 Due to the fact that LCIS shows lack of e-cadherin expression on cell membranes and subsequent p120 catenin buildup in the cytoplasm, lesions that show positive membrane immunoreactivity for e-cadherin are diagnosed as DCIS.